UcarAhmetMete/Lab1-University/README.md

 Given the ID of a student, it is possible to get the list of courses she is attending through the method `studyPlan()`.
 The courses are described one per row and formatted as described in requirement [R3](#r3-courses).

+Hints:

-- :point_right: We can safely assume that no course has more than 100 attendees and that each student can attend no more that 25 distinct courses.
+- &#9758; You can safely assume that no course has more than 100 attendees and that each student can attend no more that 25 distinct courses.

 ---

-Additional requirements (intended for home practice)
+**Additional requirements** (intended for home practice)

 ## R5.
 Exams